0xPolygonID/tutorial-examples/login-with-privado/README.md

 ## Overview

 This service provides a complete authentication flow leveraging Privado's zero-knowledge proof system.
-Users authenticate by clicking a universal link that opens the Privado ID wallet, offering a privacy-preserving alternative to traditional credential-based authentication.
+Users authenticate by clicking a universal link that opens the Privado ID wallet, offering a privacy-preserving authentication.

 ## Directories